maireadmeagher/ICT-25/topic02-microsoft-word/unit-2-labs-week-3/archive-3/exercise-3.md

   color: blue
 ---

-# 02: Exercise 3 Files - Scientific Paper
+# 02: Exercise 3 Files - Paper

 Download and unzip these files and complete the Exercise.